yakworks/gorm-tools/examples/benchmarks/README.md

 **Does binding slow it down, why, can it be optimized, best alternative**
 - Yes, databinding has huge overhead on performance
 - The overhead is caused by iterating over each property of the domain for every instance that needs to be bind, calling type conversion system and other stuff done by GrailsWebDataBinder.
-- There is nothing much can be done other then not using databinding
+- Don't use databinding if you don't need to.
+Otherwise use the fast EntityMapBinder here.

+**Does grails.gorm.autowire=true slow it down**
+- Yes, by anywhere from 5% to 15%

 **Does valiation slow it down, why, can it be optimized**
 - Yes, it has slight performance impact